pyesandcakes/dyson-traffic/README.md

 ## Project description

-This project collects traffic data for the Eindhoven region using the TomTom Traffic API and combines it with weather information and NDW incident data to train a machine-learning model that predicts traffic conditions.
+This project collects traffic data for the Eindhoven region using the TomTom Traffic API and combines it with weather information to train a machine-learning model that predicts traffic conditions.
 The goal is to estimate how early drivers should be warned under different traffic and weather scenarios.

 ## Project structure